Kieharper/pre-commit-ash/README.md

 ## 3. Notes:

 ⚠️ Please ensure you add 'ash/' to your .gitignore file to avoid uploading the findings to your remote repo! ⚠️

+To start using ash please make sure to install and configure the following:

+Tools installed to run Linux containers, such as Finch, Rancher Desktop, Podman Desktop, or Docker Desktop.
+This can be any command-line interface (CLI) + container engine combination; there is nothing in ASH that requires a specific container runtime.
+If on Windows, you will also likely need Windows Subsystem for Linux (WSL) installed as a prerequisite for the listed container engine tools.
+Please see the specific instructions for the tool of choice regarding Windows-specific prerequisites.